Our Public Lands are Under Attack

 Owned by the people, for the people

-The public land heist is the brainchild of the special interests, including the American Lands Council, a group dedicated to unraveling the core policy that keeps our public lands owned by the people, for the people.
+The public land heist is the brainchild of a few special interests, including the American Lands Council, a group dedicated to unraveling the core policy that keeps our public lands owned by the people, for the people.

 Backed by wealthy private interests who put profit above people, the group is pitching legislation that aims to dispose of our shared public lands to state governments and private entities.
 The catch is, when a state owns land, it no longer belongs to the public.
 It can be sold off, developed, exploited, or turned into private real estate.
 States have no obligation to involve the public in these decisions.
 Last year, 35 bills were introduced to seize and sell off public lands in 11 western states – and now these issues are moving to Congress and even the presidential campaigns.

 Imagine if the places you like to hike, climb, paddle, ski, bike, fish, hunt, or camp were suddenly sold so that a state government could fix a hole in its budget.
 That would be a terrible loss.
 Our public lands support a vibrant recreation economy and millions of jobs.
 More importantly, our shared enjoyment of American land is a way of life for our generation and the next.